 They say insurance is a bet you’re happy to lose.
 So whilst you would hope that you never have to make a claim on your insurance, there is always the chance that you might need to.
 If you don’t want to have to foot a huge bill for repairs for your car, comprehensive cover is likely the type for you.

 While the legal minimum is third party, we pride ourselves on offering a high quality product and ensuring our customers are well looked after.
-As such, all Cuvva short-term insurance policies are comprehensive to give our customers peace of mind and ensure they have the highest level of protection in the unfortunate event that you have an accident.
+As such, all Cuvva short-term insurance policies are comprehensive in the UK to give our customers peace of mind, and ensure they have the highest level of protection in the unfortunate event that you have an accident.
 (Our monthly subscription policies will all be fully comprehensive, too.)

 However, there are a few things that Cuvva policies don’t cover, such as breakdown and damage to the windscreen.
 We recommend that no matter which provider or type of cover you go with, you make sure you have the sufficient level of cover for your needs.